feliperuppel/cancun-hotel/README.md

 #### Implementation

-- This is a REST JAVA API built around [Spring ecosystem](https://spring.io/why-spring).
+- This is a REST JAVA API built around the [Spring ecosystem](https://spring.io/why-spring).
-- It exposes few endpoints to manage bookings, details on each endpoint can be found further in this doc.
+- It exposes a few endpoints to manage bookings, details on each endpoint can be found further in this doc.
-    - Swagger is implemented, so we have auto generated docs for the exposed endpoints.
+    - Swagger is implemented, so we have auto-generated docs for the exposed endpoints.
 Also, it provides a nice UI for quick interaction at /swagger-ui.
   ```
     http://localhost:8080/swagger-ui/#/
   ```
-- Current implementation can run both, [locally](https://github.com/feliperuppel/cancun-hotel/blob/main/README.md#build-and-run-locally) and in a [containerized environment](https://github.com/feliperuppel/cancun-hotel/blob/main/README.md#build-and-run-on-docker)
+- The current implementation can run both, [locally](https://github.com/feliperuppel/cancun-hotel/blob/main/README.md#build-and-run-locally) and in a [containerized environment](https://github.com/feliperuppel/cancun-hotel/blob/main/README.md#build-and-run-on-docker).
     - When running locally it connects to an H2 embedded database and stores data in memory
     - If running on docker it is configured to connect to a Postgres docker image running in a separate container
 - Stay length and Booking period can be configured via Application.properties.
 If this rules changes in the future, no code changes are necessary.
 Examples of other usefully properties can be found [here](https://docs.spring.io/spring-boot/docs/2.5.2/reference/html/application-properties.html#application-properties.core)